crodrigoquero/C4Imaging/docs/HI_EXPERIENCED_DEVELOPER.md

 6. You can show us __new application scenarios__ where deploy and use the system.
 7. And plaase, help us to remove __memory leaks__ and code __bad smells__!

+Additionally, someone like you must be able to find many other ways to contribute!